-More travel chaos as queues build up at Dover ahead of Easter weekend
+Another Easter of chaos begins with queues at Dover and French strikes

-Holidaymakers face more travel chaos as queues build up at Dover ahead of Easter weekend
+Another Easter of travel chaos begins as queues build at Dover and France hit by strikes

 Wait for passport checks hits 90 minutes as national strike in France grounds flights

+Simon Calder issues advice on travelling to Port of Dover before Easter holidays

-Millions of Britons are facing travel chaos this weekend with flights grounded, trains cancelled and traffic already building up at Dover as the Easter weekend getaway begins.
+Britons are facing travel chaos this weekend with flights grounded, trains cancelled and traffic already building up at Dover as the Easter weekend getaway begins.

-The four days between Good Friday to Easter Monday are expected to be the busiest since 2019, with post-Brexit passport checks, rail works and strikes in France all set to cause delays for travellers.
+The four days between Good Friday to Easter Monday are expected to be the busiest since 2019, with post-Brexit passport checks, railway works and strikes in France all set to cause delays for travellers.

+For many, it will be a repeat of the disruption faced last Easter which was hit by airport staff shortages and cross-Channel hold-ups.

-On Thursday morning, holidaymakers booked on cross-Channel ferries from Dover were already facing queues of 90 minutes for passport checks by French officials due to a “high volume” of traffic.
+Mayhem began on Thursday morning when French protestors blocked roads at Paris Charles de Gaulle airport, forcing passengers to walk.
+In Dover, holidaymakers booked on cross-Channel ferries faced queues of 90 minutes for passport checks by French officials due to a “high volume” of traffic, although waiting times eased later in the day.

-Dozens of British Airways flights have also been grounded as security staff walk out at London Heathrow.
+Dozens of British Airways flights have also been axed to deal with the security staff walkout at London Heathrow.

 Elsewhere, drivers are being warned to expect long delays on popular routes over the coming days, with the RAC predicting that vehicle speeds could be reduced to just 12mph at some points on Good Friday.
 The M25, M5 and A303, as well as the M20 and A20 to Dover, are among the roads expected to be worst hit.